ajfisher/ajfisher.me/site/src/content/pages/dis-everything.md

 so that my colleagues or clients may attend as well.
-Generally either I, or my company pay for travel and accommodation expenses when I speak, however living in Australia means some conference organisers will cover my travel costs to get me somewhere (as Melbourne is REMOTE).
+Generally either I, or my company pay for travel and accommodation expenses when I speak, however living in Australia means some conference organisers will cover my travel costs to get me somewhere (as Melbourne is a long way from anywhere).

-I do not run advertisements or otherwise receive any monetary compensation from the operation of my website.
+I do not run advertisements or otherwise receive any monetary compensation from the operation of this website.

 The costs of hosting and operating ajfisher.me are covered by Rocket Melbourne for my ongoing contibution to open source projects and open communities.